orionrobots/orionrobots.github.io/_posts/2006-07-30-vex-based-aerial-photographs.md

 ---
+date: '2006-07-30'
+layout: post
+tags:
+- maker
+- robot news
+- robot building
+- vex
 title: VEX based aerial photographs
-tags: [maker, robot news, robot building, vex]
-layout: post
 ---
 For those who don't read Make magazine, it is all about building stuff like robots, or custom cars, or modifying your speak and spell to become a strange synthesiser.
 These people build all kinds of stuff, and I strongly recommend you go out and read at least one.
 It is published by O'Reilly, who are also known for some pretty good computer books, like the Nutshell series.